 Internal Medicine Frequently Asked Questions

 A1.
-We are a combined Air Force and Army program utilizing two campuses- Wilford Hall Ambulatory Surgical Center (WHASC) and San Antonio Military Medical Center (SAMMC) (formerly Brooke Army Medical Center).
+We are a combined Air Force and Army program utilizing two campuses- Wilford Hall Ambulatory Surgical Center (WHASC) and San Antonio Military Medical Center (SAMMC).
 The majority of your rotations will be at SAMMC.
 This transition to a larger, multi-campus program has expanded resident learning opportunities, broadened breadth of experience, and increased exposure to new teaching styles and patient care systems.
 This has made SAUSHEC one of leading military educational programs in the DoD.

 - Grand Rounds 12:00 noon Fridays

 A4.
 During residency you will do rotations at a variety of facilities in San Antonio.
-As previously mentioned, the majority of your inpatient wards and critical care rotations will be at SAMMC.
+The majority of your inpatient wards and critical care rotations will be at SAMMC.
 You will also have some outpatient rotations at WHASC throughout residency.
-Second year residents will rotate at University Hospital for one month to see a diverse patient population.
+First and Second year residents will rotate at University Hospital for one month to see a more diverse patient population.
 Third year residents also rotate at either the Texas Center for Infectious Disease (a public health facility of the Department of State Health Services for the treatment of Tuberculosis) or the Family Focused AIDS Clinical Treatment Services (FFACTS) clinic.

 A6.
 One of the unique opportunities we have as active duty residents is the opportunity to do a Medical Readiness Training Exercises (MEDRETEs), which are humanitarian training missions in a variety of countries.
 Residents are able to provide general and specialized medical to thousands of host nation citizens requiring care.
 Residents have described this opportunity as important part of military medical curriculum learning how to care for patients in austere environments.
 Host nation participants to date include Haiti, Dominican Republic, and Suriname.